City Spends $12K To Clean Up Lawn Of Granada Hills Home, Councilman Wants Homeowner To Pay

 Neighbors said they were cautiously optimistic that things will get better, even as they wait for the city to tackle the piles of junk in the backyard of the home.

 “It’s a difficult situation all around,” Eric said.
-“We’re just waiting and hoping they take some time and do what’s best for the neighborhood.”MORE NEWS: Matt Gaetz Denies Relationship With A 17-Year-Old And Says He's A Victim Of Attempted Extortion
+“We’re just waiting and hoping they take some time and do what’s best for the neighborhood.”MORE NEWS: Robbery Suspect Struggles With Deputies During Arrest In Santa Clarita, Use-Of-Force Investigation Underway

 Lee’s staff said they want the city to go after the property owners to cover the cost of the cleanup, but said that would likely take time and have to be resolved in court.